 - Comment field – under the buttons for assigning status to tests, there is a comment field.
 It is convenient that the system has templates of frequently used comments.
 That is, the user does not need to constantly write them manually.
 In addition, you can add your own templates.
 This saves a lot of time.

-At the end of the test run, the user needs to click the Finish button, after which all data will be saved, and a Report will be generated.
+At the end of the test run, the user needs to click the Finish button, after which all data will be saved, and a test execution status Report will be generated.
 Thus, the Execute test cases feature allows you to efficiently manage test cases, run manual and automated tests simultaneously, and track their results.
 This saves time for the QA team and allows you to release a high-quality product to the market faster.

 - Test executions by step – if the test has prescribed steps, not just a description, you can assign a status to each.
 These statuses are saved until the end of the test run, and the manager can see exactly where the error occurred.
 As a result, it becomes clear that it is necessary to start a defect in a certain functionality and fix it.